rowanmanning/makefiles/README.md

 Makefiles
 =========

+**:warning: This project is no longer being maintained.
+It has been superceded by [rowanmanning/make](https://github.com/rowanmanning/make) :warning:**

 Makefiles for use in various open source projects.
 Each Makefile provides a bunch of useful tasks which can be included in the Makefiles of your own projects.
 Heavily inspired by [n-makefile].

 [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](#license)